 - Payment Processor.

-It is responsible for registering commercial establishments and for providing the resources to capture transactions, such as card machinecard machine - In Brazil, the card machines are popularly known as "maquininhas".s.
+It is responsible for registering commercial establishments and for providing the resources to capture transactions, such as card machinecard machine - Card machines/readers are popularly known as "maquininhas", in Brazilian Portuguese.s.

 These card schemecard scheme - In Brazil, it is called the "bandeira", i.e. the "flag" of a card.s define the payment arrangement format and they are also legally responsible for the orchestration of payments.
 They define the rules and the procedures to provide payment services to be available.
 These rules are: